ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

 Ambry Genetics RCV001023539 SCV001185438 uncertain significance Hereditary cancer-predisposing syndrome 2020-09-25 criteria provided, single submitter clinical testing The p.A17V variant (also known as c.50C>T), located in coding exon 1 of the RB1 gene, results from a C to T substitution at nucleotide position 50.
 The alanine at codon 17 is replaced by valine, an amino acid with similar properties.
 This amino acid position is well conserved on limited sequence alignment.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
+In addition, the in silico prediction for this alteration is inconclusive.
 Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.